-We report progress against these targets to the Governing Body, who in turn reports to parents/carers through the School Profile Report.
-The SENCO provides information to the Governing Body' Curriculum Committee as to the number of pupils receiving SEN provision through SEN Support, Statements and Education, Health and Care plans as well as any pupils for whom Statutory Assessment has been requested.
+We report progress against these targets to the Governing Body.
+The SENCO provides information to the Governing Body's Teaching and Learning Committee as to the number of pupils receiving SEN provision through SEN Support and Education, Health and Care Plans as well as any pupils for whom Statutory Assessment has been requested.
 The number of pupils transferring to or from each type of provision will also be noted.
 The Headteacher will report on any whole school developments in relation to inclusion at the same time and will ensure that governors are kept up to date with any legislative or local policy changes.

-SEN and Inclusion is a standing agenda item at all Curriculum Committee Meetings and will be reported at the full Governing Body Business Meetings through the committee reports, which are then discussed as necessary.
-Whole school monitoring and evaluation procedures will include the sampling of work and observations; the Headteacher, SENCO and members of the SMT undertake these.
+SEN and Inclusion is a standing agenda item at all Teaching and Learning Committee Meetings and will also be reported at the full Governing Body's Business Meeting.

+Whole school monitoring and evaluation procedures will include the sampling of work and observations; the Headteacher, SENCO and members of the SLT undertake these.
 Outcomes pertinent to SEN provision and planning will be taken forward by the whole staff and used to build upon successful practice.